Zeke-OS/zeke/doc/coding_standards.markdown

 + `hw_postinit`
 + `kinit`

-After kinit scheduler will kick in and initialization continues in a special init thread.
+After kinit, scheduler will kick in and initialization continues in a special init process.

 Every initializer function should contain `SUBSYS_INIT("XXXX init");` as a first line of the function and optionally `SUBSYS_DEP(YYYY_init);` lines declaring